-the first double above-knee AMPUTEE to summit a mountain over 6,000m
+the WORLD'S first double above-knee AMPUTEE to summit MOUNT EVEREST

 In 2010, Hari Budha Magar lost both his legs above the knee, to an IED in Afghanistan.

-Determined to change perceptions of what is possible for people with a disability, he will attempt to reach the summit of Mount Everest in 2023.
+Determined to change perceptions of what is possible for people with a disability, he reached the summit of Mount Everest around 3pm (Nepal time) on 19th May 2023.

 From injured British veteran to record breaking mountaineer